Andy-James-Osborne/DevHub/Testing.md

 ## Browser Compatibility
 Tested my website in four different browser that I have access to.
-I used the dev tools to check the verisuals for phone, tablets and laptops.
+I used the dev tools to check the visual for phones, tablets and Desktop.

 | Browser | Appearance | Responsiveness |
 |---|---|---|